-That means you could run a low watt camping or travel kettle (around 750 Watts), plus a low watt toaster (900 Watts).
-But if someone then plugs in a low 600W Hair Dryer you are dangerously close to tripping the electrics.
+That means you could run a low-watt camping or travel kettle (around 750 Watts), plus a low-watt toaster (900 Watts).
+But if someone then plugs in a low 600W Hair Dryer, you are dangerously close to tripping the electrics.

-If the campsite only has a 5 Amp supply then you will only have around 1.15kW.
+If the campsite only has a 5 Amp supply, then you will only have around 1.15kW.

 That 1000W kettle will be the only thing you can have running.

-Of course, if you are on a campsite with a full 16Amps, then you’ll have a full 3.68kW to use.
+Of course, if you are on a campsite with a full 16Amps, you'll have a full 3.68kW to use.